IBM/kubernetes-storage/workshop/fuse/README.md

 },
 ```

-Create environment variables with the HMAC keys, and create an S3FS password file,
+Create environment variables with the HMAC keys from the first credentials listed in your `service-keys` list.
+Change the index value if you have multiple `service-keys` or credentials.
+Create an S3FS password file,

 ```
 COS_ACCESS_KEY=$(ibmcloud resource service-key $COS_CREDENTIALS --output json | jq -r '.[0].credentials.cos_hmac_keys.access_key_id')